marioZYN/Software-Engineering-2/RASD/RASD.md

 Assuming all the domain properties hold and we derive the correspondong requirements from the goals.

 * [G1]Users can register to the system and get the password by providing credentials and payment information
-  * The system must let only one registeration per credential.
+  * The system must let only one registeration per email
-  * The system must be able to check whether the payment information is correct or not.
-  * The system must create and mantain only one password per credential
+  * The system must create and mantain only one password per email
+  * The system must send the password to the corresonding email adress when the registeration is completed

+* [G2]Registerd users can log in by providing the correct credentials
-  * The system must check whether the password is correct under the credential
+  * The system must check whether the password and email address are matched
-  * The system must allow users to login when provided with the correct credential and password
+  * The system must allow the user enter the system when the credentials are correct

-* [G2]Registered users can find the locations of available cars within a certain distance from their current location or from a specified address
+* [G3]Registered users can find the locations of available cars within a certain distance from their current location or from a specified address
  * The system must be able to get all the locations of the cars
  * The system has a default range which identifies the term "nearby"
- * The system must be able to get all the information of the nearby cars with a certain locaiton as input
+ * The system must be able to get all the information of the nearby cars corresponding to a given location

-* [G3]Among the available cars in a certain geographical region, users must be able to reserve a single car for up to one hour before they pick it up.
+* [G4]Among the available cars in a certain geographical region, users must be able to reserve a single car for up to one hour before they pick it up.
  * The system must allow users to reserve a single car
  * The system maintains a clock for each car.
 Once the car is resvered by a user, a one-hours time clock starts
+ * The system must notify the user of the remaining reservation time

-* [G4]If a car is not picked‐up within one hour from the reservation, the system tags the car as available again, and the reservation expires; the user pays a fee of 1 EUR.
+* [G5]If a car is not picked‐up within one hour from the reservation, the system tags the car as available again, and the reservation expires; the user pays a fee of 1 EUR.
- * The system must allow the user who has made a reservation for a car to stop the clock of that car within one hour picking up time
+ * The system must allow the user who has made a reservation for the car to stop the clock if he/she is nearby
  * The system must charge the user 1 euro for not being able to stop the clock within one hour
  * The system will make the car state changed to available if the clock is not stopped within in one hour

-* [G5]A user that reaches a reserved car must be able to tell the system she’s nearby, so the system unlocks the car and the user may enter.
+* [G6]A user that reaches a reserved car must be able to tell the system she’s nearby, so the system unlocks the car and the user may enter.
  * The system must be able to check the position of the user according to the user's GPS
  * The system must be able to check the position of the car according to the car's GPS
- * The system should be able to receive the messages which are sent by different users as the same time
- * The system should be able to check whether the postition of the user is the same as the corresponding car
+ * The system should be able to check whether the position of the user is the same as the corresponding car
  * If the user and the corresponding car are in the same position, the system must transfer the control information to the appropriate car for unlocking the car
  * If the user and the corresponding car are not in the same position, the system must be able to keep the car locked

-* [G6]As soon as the engine ignites, the system starts charging the user for a given amount of money per minute; the user is notified of the current charges through a screen on the car.
+* [G7]As soon as the engine ignites, the system starts charging the user for a given amount of money per minute; the user is notified of the current charges through a screen on the car.
  * The system must be able to detect whether the engine of the car is ignited or not
  * The system must be able to record the total using time

+* [G8]The user is notified of the current charges through the screen on the car
- * The system must be able to estimate the total fee during the renting servece
+ * The system must be able to estimate the current fee during the renting servece
  * The system must be able to transfer the charging informatin to the appropriate car

-* [G7]The system stops charging the user as soon as the car is parked in a safe area and the user exits the car; at this point, the system locks the car automatically.
+* [G9]The system stops charging the user as soon as the car is parked in a safe area and the user exits the car; at this point, the system locks the car automatically.
  * The system must be able to check the position of the car according to the car's GPS
  * The system must be able to detect whether the car is parked or not
  * The system must be able to check whether the car is parked in the safe area
  * The system must be able to detect whether the user has exited the car
- * if the user still stay in the car, the system must be able to keep the car in the unlocked state
- * if the car is not parked in the safe area, the system must be able to keep the car in the unlocked state and keep charging
+ * If the car is not parked in the safe area, the system must be able to keep the car in the unlocked state and keep charging
- * The system must let the user know whether the car is in the safe area
- * if the car is parked in the safe area and the user has exited the car, the system must be able to transfer the control information for locking the car
+ * If the car is parked in the safe area and the user has exited the car, the system must be able to transfer the control information for locking the car

-* [G8]The set of safe areas for parking cars is pre-defined by the management system.
- * The system must be able to insert the area in the safe area set
- * The system must be able to delete the area in the safe area set
+* [G10]The users can know the locations of the safe areas
- * The system must be able to retrieve the area in the safe area set
+  * The system must be able to show users the locations of the safe areas
- * <del>The system must be able to replace the area in the safe area set</del>

-* [G9] If the system detects the user took at least two other passengers onto the car, the system applies a discount of 10% on the last ride.
+* [G11] If the system detects the user took at least two other passengers onto the car, the system applies a discount of 10% on the last ride.
+ * The system must be able to detect the number of passengers in the car
- * The system will analyze whether more than two passengers,excluding driver, onto the cars or not, if it actually goes beyond, the system will register a discount of 10% on the last ride
+ * If the number is equal or more than 2, the system should register a 10% for the corresponding ride

-* [G10]If a car is left with no more than 50% of the battery empty, the system applies a discount of 20% on the last ride.
+* [G12]If a car is left with no more than 50% of the battery empty, the system applies a discount of 20% on the last ride.
- * After the lock of car, the system will examine the level of battery, if over half the battery is remained, then the system will register a discount of 20% on the last ride
+ * After the lock of car, the system will examine the level of battery, if over half the battery is remained, then the system will register a discount of 20% for the ride

-* [G11]If a car is left at special parking areas where they can be recharged and the user takes care of plugging the car into the power grid, the system applies a discount of 30% on the last ride.
+* [G13]If a car is left at special parking areas where they can be recharged and the user takes care of plugging the car into the power grid, the system applies a discount of 30% on the last ride.
- * system will register a discount of 30% on the last ride if it recognize the car is parked at special area, and it's charging the battery within a determined time.
+ * The system will register a discount of 30% on the last ride if it recognize the car is parked in stations and be plugged to the gird

-* [G12]If a car is left at more than 3 KM from the nearest power grid station or with more than 80% of the battery empty, the system charges 30% more on the last ride to compensate for the cost required to re-charge the car on-site.
+* [G14]If a car is left at more than 3 KM from the nearest power grid station or with more than 80% of the battery empty, the system charges 30% more on the last ride to compensate for the cost required to re-charge the car on-site.
  * system must be able to get the positions of the cars and all positions of power grid stations.
  * system will record an increase of 30% on the fee of last ride, if there are not any power grid stations within 3KM from the position of car or the car is left with no more than 20% of battery.
  * system must inform the maintainers to retrive the cars with low battery to the stations.
-* [G13]If the user enables the money saving option, he/she can input his/her final destination and the system provides information about the station where to leave the car to get a discount.
+* [G15]If the user enables the money saving option, he/she can input his/her final destination and the system provides information about the station where to leave the car to get a discount.
 This station is determined to ensure a uniform distribution of cars in the city and depends both on the destination of the user and on the availability of power plugs at the selected station.
 	* The system must be able to get the distribution of the cars
 	* The system must be able to detect whether the user enables the money saving option or not
 	* The system must be able to select the station according to the user's destination for ensuring a uniform distribution of the cars
 	* The system must be able to detect the availability of power plugs at the selected station

 ### 3.2 Non functional requirements
 The system is constrained by these as much as possible: